“I help people achieve their health and fitness goals faster, more efficiently, more effectively, and more enjoyably.”

 Jeff is driven in his work, and focused on getting results for his clients.
 He follows a methodical and steadfast approach to nutrition, prioritizing the questions of ‘who are you and what are your goals’ during the decision-making and counseling process to achieve quality results.
 This includes an evidence-based approach to nutrition, practicing concepts developed over time instead of using untested or unproven ideas.
 This allows everyone from elite athletes to sedentary individuals to get the most out of sessions, create customized plans, and achieve the greatest and longest-lasting positive changes.

 Jeff stays on top of the latest scientific findings and continues growing his knowledge base by dedicating 5-10 hours per week to reading nutrition research.
 His main areas of interest are sports nutrition, meal timing, intermittent fasting, and circadian rhythms.
 He has co-authored multiple scientific research papers that have been published in peer-reviewed nutrition and food science journals, served as a reviewer in the peer-review process for journals, and has presented his research at national nutrition conferences.
 He is also an NSCA Certified Strength and Conditioning Specialist (CSCS), and has spent five years as the assistant tennis coach at CSU Los Angeles.
 Jeff helped the Golden Eagles earn national Top-25 rankings each of those years, and was a two-time winner of Assistant Coach of the Year for the West Region by the Intercollegiate Tennis Association.
-Beyond nutrition and coaching, Jeff competes in triathlon and is currently training for Ironman Canada.
+Beyond nutrition and coaching, Jeff competes in triathlon and is an Ironman finisher.

 “My practice is built by word of mouth due to a great success rate and by creating lasting and positive changes”